wigginst/www-1/_sources/pseudodistributedmode.txt

 2. Launch NameNode daemon and DataNode daemon

 .. code-block:: bash

     $ $HADOOP_HOME/sbin/start-dfs.sh

 The log is in the $HADOOP_LOG_DIR directory (defaults: $HADOOP_HOME/logs)

-3. Check if the daemons are started sucessfully
+3. Check if the daemons are started successfully

 .. code-block:: bash

     $ jps
     xxxxx NameNode
     xxxxx SecondaryNameNode